16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 8. Corded Earphones

-We tend to live by our chargers these days, in the office and at home, but running out of batteries can and does happen and to avoid that, I always carry a back-up set of corded earbuds with me.
+We live by our chargers these days, in the office and at home, but running out of batteries can and does happen and to avoid that, I always carry a back-up set of corded earbuds with me.

 Sound is the key to so many activities – from music to podcasts to movies and being without it – well I just can’t be one of those people who is happy for the carriage to hear what I’m listening to on speaker!

-The great thing about corded earbuds is that they:
+The best thing about corded earphones, they…

 • NEVER run out of batteries!